DujeVatavuk/EZOrder/README.md

 REALISATION:
 This is by no means an finished product, moderator and admin accounts still miss some of the functionalities.

-ADMIN: Username: Admin, Password: 1234
+- ADMIN: Username: Admin, Password: 1234.
-MODERATOR: Username: Moderator, Password: 1234
+- MODERATOR: Username: Moderator, Password: 1234.
-DB: Name: EZOrder, Username: test, Password: test
+- DB: Name: EZOrder, Username: test, Password: test.

 ATTENTION
 In folder SQLScripts there ar two scripts that you have to run before running application.
-EZOrderScriptSchema is an SQL script for empty database EZOrderScriptSchemaData is an SQL script for filed database Both scripts miss DB & DB log adress, you have to fill that on your own.
+- EZOrderScriptSchema is an SQL script for empty database.
+- EZOrderScriptSchemaData is an SQL script for filed database.
+Both scripts miss DB & DB log adress, you have to fill that on your own.